 Keratoconus literally means ‘conical or cone-shaped cornea’.
 The cornea is the clear tissue that covers the front of the eye, and is its major focussing surface.
 It is normally round but with keratoconus, it becomes stretched and thin near its centre, and slowly transforms to a cone shape.
 The distorted cornea affects the focusing ability of the eye impairing the vision, due to associated irregular astigmatism and myopia.

 Keratoconus patients develop progressive corneal bulging/protrusion due to an weakness of the corneal collagen.
 Keratoconus usually begins in the late teens to early 30s and affects men and women.
-It is significant in 1:2000 of people, but mild cases occur up to ten times more often.
+It produces significant symptoms in 1:2000 of people, but mild cases occur up to ten times more often.
 One or both eyes may be affected.
-It may begin in one eye and later involve the other
+Keratoconus may begin in one eye and later involve the other

-A wide range of eye care procedures is offered at the highest standards at Dr Khalil Eye Clinic
+A wide range of eye care procedures is offered at the best standards at Dr Khalil Eye Clinic in Cairo